 As I was working on this article, I happened to experience what looks to me like another example of Washington-area coldness.
 My latest exercise routine includes an approximately one-hour hike that requires the fording of four small streams where there are stepping stones and through wooded terrain that has escaped development because it is too steep.
 I wear my backpack and pick up any litter that I might run across.
 The last stream fording takes me into a new neighborhood, and in our area, the newer the neighborhood, the bigger the houses.
 Those “hotel-sized houses” in the Sandburg parody poem are in one of our comparable new neighborhoods.

-On the afternoon of Monday, May 1, emerging onto a cul-de-sac after crossing the stream, I noticed an envelope to my right, lying on the grass.
+On the afternoon of Monday, April 1, emerging onto a cul-de-sac after crossing the stream, I noticed an envelope to my right, lying on the grass.
 Obviously, it had been there for a while because all the adhesive had washed out and it opened everywhere, not just where its intended sender had sealed it.
 The letter was addressed to TD Bank in Maine, and inside was a check in the sum of $679.00, as I recall.
 Clearly, though, the payment had not reached its destination.
 The date on the check was February 20, 2019.
 I checked the return address and the street sign just one house up from my discovery and saw that the sender was from a house across the intersection on the opposite side of the street from where I found the envelope.
+For what it is worth, we can see online that the house was built in 2013 and that its current market value is about $970,000.

 A car was in the driveway and I rang the doorbell, but no one was home.
 I checked the mailbox and found that it contained one piece of junk mail, so I surmised that the mail had been delivered for the day, so that if I left the envelope in the box the residents should discover it there upon their return from work.
 I imagine that the failure of the bank to receive the check that they were sure they had mailed might have led to a certain amount of consternation and confusion on the part of the senders.